kartoza/kartoza-monitoring/README.rst

 running on the host. kartoza-monitoring is a django app so it will help if you have some knowledge of running a django site.

     git clone git://github.com/kartoza/kartoza-monitoring.git

+    # to build the django docker environment run the following commands

+    make build

+    make permissions

+    make web

+    # Wait a few seconds for the DB to start before to do the next command

+    make migrate

     # to then build the monitoring stack run

     make monitoring